List of Works H to L

 Jacob's Creek The source of old Jacob's mauri was Te Wai Whero the first stream of Awahou that awakens during flood times.
 Many of the children today have not been told of the stories of the little stream that runs parallel to the awa beneath the papakainga.

-Jacob's Ladder The whakapapa from Jacob Hakopa enters the bible through the dream of Jacob.
-Mum spoke of the way up to Poutama through our dreams existing within Paipera Tapu.
-Each time the paepae speaks the steps to the ladder home opens.
+Jacob's Ladder Mum spoke of the way up to Poutama through our dreams existing within Paipera Tapu.
+Each time the paepae speaks the steps to the ladder home opens but having your voice carry over the door through to another level is best left for the old.
+Youthful speakers were food for some on the other side as humility and charm combined comes with experience not confidence.

 Kaiwhakaako the ultimate teacher for mum was her father's oldest brother Hunuhunu Hakopa.
 "I only teach innocence" was his lesson for all Mokoia Island teachers.
 Hunuhunu gave her te whakapapa, Ngahara te paiperatapu and her father Te Waere gave her guardianship of papakainga land.